scizen9/SEDM-Docs/source/Pipeline.rst

     * 2 - acceptable   (minor problems, near neighbor, e.g.)
     * 3 - poor         (major problems, A or B image missing, e.g.)
     * 4 - no object visible
-    * NOTE: Only quality 1 and 2 will be uploaded to the marshal
+    * NOTE: Only quality 1 and 2 will be classified and uploaded to the marshal
     * After quality is entered, you will prompted to enter your name

 .. figure:: PTF15drk_SEDM.png